Seizure for Forfeiture by Volusia County Sheriff’s Office

 In some cases, the filings are sealed and considered exempt from disclosure if the events involving the seizure of the property constitute an active criminal investigation.
 See Section 119.07(1), Section 24(a), Article 1 of the Florida Constitution, and Rule 2.420, Florida Rules of Judicial Administration.

-In most cases, the application for probable cause alleges that the owner of the seized property was arrested for a criminal offense, which forms the basis for determining that the property is a contraband article.
+The application for probable cause might allege the owner of the seized property was arrested for a criminal offense, which forms the basis for determining that the property is a contraband article.
 In other cases, the application alleges that the seized property is U.S. Currency or another monetary instrument.

 The court then determines whether probable cause exists for the property seizure under the Florida Contraband Forfeiture Act, Florida Statutes 932.701, et seq.
 If so, the property will be held for further proceedings.